Isaiah Crowell: 2015 season

 In the 2015 season, Crowell and Duke Johnson combined for a majority of the backfield carries for the Browns.
 In Week 4, Crowell ran for 63 yards on 12 carries against the San Diego Chargers, including a 32-yard run.
 Crowell recorded a career-high 62 receiving yards, including a career-long 53-yard catch.
-Crowell recorded 125 total yards and running back Duke Johnson recorded 116 total yards as well, this marked the first time the Browns had two running backs each record more than 100 total yards in the same game since 2004 (Lee Suggs with 119 yards and William Green with 115).
+Crowell's 125 total yards and Johnson's 116 total yards made this the first time two Browns running backs earned more than 100 total yards in a single game since 2004, when Lee Suggs recorded 119 yards and William Green recorded 115 in the same game.
 In Week 5, Crowell scored his first touchdown reception of his career against the Baltimore Ravens.
 In Week 14, Crowell ran for 145 yards on 20 carries and two touchdowns against the San Francisco 49ers.
 Included, Crowell had a 50-yard run.
 Crowell finished the 2015 season with 706 rushing yards on 185 carries with four touchdowns, averaging 3.8 yards a carry.
 He played in all 16 games of the season and was the starting running back in nine of those games.